coschain/cos-document/en-us/tutorial/setup.md

 # Setup local environment

 This tutorial begins from compiling source codes, and set up local environment step by step until the local chain can produce blocks.
-Considering the errors during compiling time, we also provide a [docker]().
-For a concrete knowledge about contentos, building from source code is alse a choice.
+Considering the errors during compiling time, we perpared to provide a docker.
+But now and for a concrete knowledge about contentos, building from source code is a recommend choice.

 ## Step 1: Getting source code